-It also capped one of the greatest seasons in college history.
+It also capped one of the greatest seasons in college hockey history.

 Northern Michigan finished 38-5-4, including a 26-game unbeaten streak to finish the season.
-The Wildcats were 33-0-2 when leading after two periods, won WCHA's regular season and tournament titles and set or tied 50 school records.
+The Wildcats were 33-0-2 when leading after two periods, won the WCHA's regular-season and tournament titles and set or tied 50 school records.

 "Losing that [game] would have been with us the rest of our lives," Werenka told Sports Illustrated, "and yet in overtime you don't think about how you might blow it.